TruckHacking/plc4trucksduck/README.md

 This repo also contains also a reimplementation of the J1708 Truck Duck feature under new license.
 This should be a drop-in replacement for J1708 on the TruckDuck and is compatible with scripts from https://github.com/TruckHacking/py-hv-networks and https://github.com/JamesWJohnson/TruckCapeProjects

-All sources here are licensed under the [Creative Commons `BY-NC-ND` 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/) for non-commercial use.
+All sources here -- with the exception of `src/arm/BB-TRUCKCAPE-00A0.dts` -- are licensed under the [Creative Commons `BY-NC-ND` 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/) for non-commercial use.
 Alternative licenses for commercial use are available on request; please contact urban.jonson@nmfta.org .
+The device tree overlay source file `src/arm/BB-TRUCKCAPE-00A0.dts` is imported from the Truck Duck project with modifications and is licensed under GPL v2.

 ## Installing